jmespath-community/jmespath.spec/jep-003a-functions.md

 Returns the absolute value of the provided argument.
-The signature indicates that a number is returned, and that the input argument `$value` **must** resolve to a number, otherwise a `invalid-type` error is triggered.
+The signature indicates that a number is returned, and that the input argument `$value` **must** resolve to a number, otherwise an `invalid-type` error is triggered.

 Below is a worked example.
 Given: